Do you fume when something goes against your wish?

 Prodrome, Aura, Headache or attack, and Postdrome.

-Prodrome: One to two days prior to the migraine attack, patient may experience;
+Prodrome: One to two days before the migraine attack, the patient may experience;

 Constipation and frequent thirst and urination.